velara3/WebApp/README.md

 - Your class adds event listeners in the setupEventListeners() function
 - You add a call to BaseClass.startWhenReady(MyClass) or BaseClass.start(MyClass) to start the class / application

-The main class to extend is `BaseClass.t`s.
+The main class to extend is `BaseClass.ts`.

-You define the view classes or view elements.
-You can use the BaseElements.ts class as a template to learn from.
+You yourself define the view classes or view elements you need for your project.
+You can use the `BaseElements.ts` class as a template to learn from.

-HTML page:
+You extend the class and then include a reference to the JavaScript in your HTML page.

 ```html
 <!DOCTYPE html>
 <html lang="en">